Trauma Therapy Methods: Approaches To Mental Health And Traumatic Stress Treatment

 Cognitive behavioral therapy (CBT)

-Randomized, controlled research studies have found that cognitive behavioral therapy (CBT) can treat PTSD, as well as reduce symptoms of anxiety and depression after trauma, in children, adolescents, and adults.
+Randomized, controlled research studies have found that cognitive behavioral therapy (CBT) can be used as a trauma-focused treatment and can treat PTSD, as well as reduce symptoms of anxiety and depression after trauma, in children, adolescents, and adults.

 In CBT sessions, people typically identify negative beliefs they hold about themselves and others, and then work to change any inaccurate beliefs.
 A person undergoing CBT for trauma may also explore and process emotions like self-blame, distrust of others, an exaggerated sense of danger, or a sense of inadequacy.
 They may identify negative coping strategies they've used to manage their trauma symptoms thus far, and then work to change those behaviors and engage in healthier coping strategies instead.